 This post may contain affiliate links.
-If you chose to purchase a recommended product I will receive a small percentage at no extra cost to you.
+If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 I do think you should be somewhat flexible and be willing to adjust when you find a topic that would be really beneficial for your readers.

-But without having a plan set in place you are leaving things up to chance, hoping that your mind will be ready to cooperate and you can have a post ready for your normal posting time.
+Without having a content plan set in place you are leaving everything up to chance, hoping that your mind will be ready to cooperate and you can have a post ready for your normal posting time.

 What Is A Content Creation Strategy?

 In short, it is what you are posting and why.
 That’s it.

 You are creating a path with your content that leads your followers and readers to an end goal.
 Such as buying a product (your own or an affiliate product) or getting them on your email list.

 A successful content strategy attracts your target audience at every stage of the journey and keeps them engaged along the way.